ta3ag/lbd/docs/BackendTutorial/source/ctrlflow.rst

 delay slot.
 In this section, we apply the "delete useless jmp" in Cpu0 backend optimization.
-This algorithm is simple and effective as a perfect tutorial in optimization.
+This algorithm is simple and effective to be a perfect tutorial in optimization.
 Through this example, you can understand how to add an optimization pass and coding your complicate optimization algorithm on your backend in real project.